Neckarwestheim Nuclear Power Plant: Traction current converter plant

 The GKN station has a 16.7 Hz traction current converter plant.
 It is close to the switchgear of block II, has two identical sets, consisting of a three-phase 50 Hz AC motor with 12 poles and a four pole single phase 16.7 Hz AC synchronous generator.
 The rated voltage of the three-phase AC asynchronous machine and the traction current machine is 12.5 kV.
 The set has a length of 17.5 meters and a maximum width of 7 meters.
 The nominal power rating for each set is 70 megawatts, which are the largest traction current motor-generator sets ever built.
 It feeds the 110 kV balanced line traction power network through appropriate transformers.
-Power can be transferred from the Block II nuclear generator over the 380 kV transmission network.
+Power can be transferred from the GKN II nuclear generator over the 380 kV transmission network.

 As of 2011, there was a traction current inverter with a transmission rate of 140 MW under construction.
 It uses GTOs manufactured by ABB.